philjord/ElderScrollsExplorer/README.md

 -Regular interpolator animations

--DDS texture loading (and an enahncement to java3d to allow direct compressed textures)
+-DDS texture loading (and an enhancement to java3d to allow direct compressed textures)

 -Sound files